 A foreign language elective is provided for high school students each year.
 Foreign language is offered as a college preparatory course.
-Course selections may include Spanish or French.
+Course selections may include Spanish.

 Students are taught technology skills necessary to function in a high-tech world.
 In the High School, all students will take Computer Technology.
 This course will provide a working knowledge in all areas of software applications.
 Additional electives in business and computer technology may be alternated from year to year.

 Learning the ideas, concepts, knowledge, and skills of Personal Finance will enable students to implement personal financial decision-making skills; to become wise, successful, and knowledgeable consumers, savers, investors, users of credit, money managers, and to be participating members of the workforce and today’s culture.

 Our goal is to develop the talents, ideas, skills and creativity of each student and to enrich their lives.
 The students may have the opportunity to participate in band, music, drama, art, and yearbook, are available.

 Bible courses at the high school level are designed to help the student “own” the word of God, to help him develop his own relationship with God, and to help him learn how to apply the Word of God in his daily life and decisions.
 Scripture memory is taken from the New King James version of the Bible.
 Each Bible lesson also incorporates a time of devotion.
 A comprehensive curriculum by Legacy Institute is used in grades K-12 to foster relationships with integrity.
 Devotions include praises, prayer and Bible reading and/or memory work.

 End of the Year Video 2016-2017

 ***DCS does not use Common Core standards as a part of their curriculum.